sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 Some columns of flow definition are passed along to the final submisstion script.

-Here is an example for submission template. https://github.com/sahilseth/flowr/blob/master/inst/conf/moab.sh

-Variables are defined in curly braces, example `{{{CPU}}}`, these variables are gathered from the flow definition file.
+Variables in the template are defined in curly braces, example `{{{CPU}}}`, these variables are gathered from the flow definition file.